LoveMyDogs/Timeline/_posts/2022-11-07-test-corrections.md

 ![]({{ site.baseurl }}/images/question_2_final.png "The 2nd Question I got Wrong")

 For this one I put myself into a circle of confusion, telling myself if there would be any output at all, which there is.
 The correct answer is c, because when x is negative is when y is there. yeah.

+# Review

+Thankfully I already knew a lot of these concepts and could use deductive reasoning for those I was hesitant about, I did have to look up some concepts but it ended up well.